Munich · Operators

 What the Munich operator register costs in America.

 • Bavarian provenance and Mittelstand history doing the credibility work.
 Multi-generation lineage, family ownership, and association seats land as character markers in DACH and as background paragraphs in the US.
-The American reader scans past them looking for the category.
+The American buyer scans past them looking for the category.

 • EUR-priced quotes and pricing left off the table until relationship warms.
 American buyers expect firm dollar pricing that signals the work is serious and the operator is accountable on US terms.